MithrilJS/mithril.js/docs/route.md

 You can also navigate programmatically, via `m.route.set(route)`.
 For example, `m.route.set("/page1")`.

 When navigating between routes, the router prefix is handled for you.
 In other words, leave out the hashbang `#!` (or whatever prefix you set `m.route.prefix` to) when linking Mithril routes, including in both `m.route.set` and in `m.route.Link`.

+Do note that when navigating between components, the entire subtree is replaced.
+Use [a route resolver with a `render` method](#routeresolverrender) if you want to just patch the subtree.

 ---